-3 Development Methodology
+Development Methodology

-As mentioned in Section 1, code transformations allow developers to optimize and add functionality to code at compile time.
+As mentioned in Chapter 1, code transformations allow developers to optimize and add functionality to code at compile time.
 Traditional development of code transformations, however, is a difficult process with several development obstacles to overcome.

 The developer first needs to make sure the code transformation modifies the intermediate representation in such a way that file compilation is still possible.
 That is to say, the developer cannot break the compiler.
-Second, modifying the compiler source requires a full compiler rebuild, a process taking more than thirty minutes for GCC on an AMD64 X2 4400 dual-core [36].
+Second, modifying the compiler source requires a full compiler rebuild, a process taking more than thirty minutes for GCC on an AMD64 X2 4400 dual-core [38].
 Third, distribution of a completed transformation is very difficult requiring the user to manually modify compiler source files to apply the transformation.
 When applying more than one transformation, this is difficult at best due to the complexity of GCC source files.
 Fourth, transformation development requires the careful modification of a compiler's internal representation.
-This is highly nontrivial because that the internal representation becomes more and more low-level throughout compilation.
+This is highly non-trivial because that the internal representation becomes more and more low-level throughout compilation.
 Understanding the representation becomes harder as we get closer to assembly.
 Lastly, debugging a transformation is no easy task.
 Although a buggy high level application often has useful error messages, a buggy transformation usually has cryptic or short error messages which are of little help to an inexperienced transformation developer.
-The remainder of this section first describes GCC Plug-ins in Section 3.1, then describes a plug-in we have developed, DB-dump.
+The remainder of this chapter first describes GCC Plug-ins in Section 3.1, then describes two plug-ins we have developed, DB-dump and Verbose-dump, in Sections 3.2 and Section 3.3 accordingly.